 A first prompt should describe one page, well.
 A multi-page site is several times the work, and the builder defaults to a single landing page unless you explicitly ask for more routes.
 Build the main page first, then add pages by chat:How Plan mode helps

 Build mode vs Plan mode.
 Build mode builds directly from your prompt — fastest.
-Plan mode
+Plan mode questions → editable plan draft → approval first, so you can settle the scope before any code exists.
+See Plan mode.

 Good to know